chrzmmr/Laser-interaction-in-fields/README.md

 # Laser-interaction-in-fields
 Rate equations simulation of particles in fields

 All details are found in the USER GUIDE.
-Here is simply the most relevant part:
+Here is simply the most relevant part.
+Modifications (new versions) are in Modif_code.txt

 The program solves the rate equations to study laser excitation, forces (scattering + dipolar + magnetic + electric + coulombian interactions).